 3 tablespoons of aquafaba equals one whole egg

 2 tablespoons of aquafaba equals one egg white

 Aquafaba is the water from a can of chickpeas, white beans or even tofu.
 The protein and starch structure is similar in to egg whites and is a great vegan egg white alternative.

 After you measure out the amount you need, make sure to whip it with a fork for a minute or two until it’s frothy.
 This will activate the proteins and starches so that it is a better binding agent.

-An easy way to store aquafaba is to drain a can of chickpeas or white beans into an ice cube tray and then freeze them.
+An easy way to store aquafaba is, every time you use a can of chickpeas, drain the liquid into an ice cube tray and then freeze them.

 To get the best vegan meringues, you need to whip the aquafaba with cream of tartar.
 This will give it the texture and lift that it needs.